-DVA recommends Community Nursing providers use Medicare's online claiming services as they provide a number of efficiencies and cost-savings for health care providers.
+DVA recommends Community Nursing providers use Medicare's online claiming service as it provides a number of efficiencies and cost-savings for health care providers.

 DVA will accept financial responsibility for the provision of community nursing services to meet the clinically assessed needs of eligible clients.
 The community nursing services must be delivered in accordance with the Notes and the Terms and Conditions.